-The platforms used to support online learning means that there are a number of assessment options available to online learners.
-For example, learners can be assessed on the basis of their contribution to an online discussion forum.
+The platforms used to support online learning mean that there are a number of assessment options available to online learners.
+For example, learners can be assessed based on their contribution to an online discussion forum.
 Other options include e-portfolios, wikis and blogs.